Rendering#

 Rendering using Cycles#

-SAMSON integrates Cycles Renderer, a path tracing renderer, from Blender.
-The Cycles Renderer offers you interactive photorealistic rendering capabilities that will allow you to create studio-quality rendering for images and animations right within SAMSON.
+SAMSON integrates Cycles Renderer, a path-tracing renderer from Blender.
+Cycles provides interactive photorealistic rendering so you can create studio-quality images and animations directly inside SAMSON.

 See also